neu-pdi/cs2100-public-resources/lecture-notes/l2-python2.md

    2: Cheetah
 ```

-## Read and write data from files and user input
+## Read and write data from user input and text files

 We've been using the `input('prompt')` function which returns the user's response to the provided `'prompt'`.